kf1375/Simple_Gesture_Detection/README.md

 According to the below frames for drawing a "V" we have a significant change around X (Roll) and a little change around Y (Pitch). and the rotation around Z (Yaw) actually does not matter in this scenario.

-### Note:
-- Rotational Center is the position on the pen that we grab from there.

 ```